 New York State Complaint Form

-Use of the state complaint form is not mandated.
-However, the asterisked (*) information on the form is required under section 300.153(b) of the Code of Federal Regulations and section 200.5(l)(1) of the Regulations of the Commissioner of Education to file a State complaint.
+Use of this form is recommended but not required.
+If using your own format to submit a State complaint, you must provide the required information as indicated by asterisks (*) on the sample form.
 Please contact the Special Education Quality Assurance office located in your region with questions regarding the use of this form or the procedures involved in submitting a State complaint.